dantealegria1/dantealegria1/README.md

 - 🔍 Exploring DevOps and CI/CD pipelines
 - 📚 Learning more about Cloud Architecture and Kubernetes
 - 👯 Looking to collaborate on interesting open source projects
-- 💬 Ask me about Software Development, cloud architecture, or Linux OS
+- 💬 Ask me about Software Development, cloud architecture or Linux OS

 ## 🛠️ Tech Stack